-The reversing rod and 'Quicklink' can be used to hold things in position while they are pinned.
-Attach the 'Quicklink' onto the lifting arm (the one pointing upwards) by springing the ends open, pushing the pin through the hole in the arm and then letting it close.
+The steel reversing rod and Quicklink connector can be used to hold things in position while they are pinned.
+Spring apart slightly the Quicklink connector so that it attaches through the top hole in the lifting arm (the one pointing upwards).